monyarm/NovelVM/doc/docportal/other_platforms/playstation_vita.rst

 Keyboard and mouse support
 ****************************

-Real bluetooth mice and keyboards work on the Vita and are supported by ScummVM.
+Real bluetooth mice and keyboards work on the Vita and are supported by NovelVM.
 Go to **Settings > Devices** on the Vita home screen to pair your devices.

 .. note::

     Not all bluetooth keyboards or mice pair successfully with the Vita.
-The ScummVM team tested the Jelly Bean BT keyboard and mouse combo (ASIN:B06Y56BBYP) and with the standalone Jelly Comb Bluetooth Wireless Mouse (ASIN:B075HBDWCF).
+The NovelVM team tested the Jelly Bean BT keyboard and mouse combo (ASIN:B06Y56BBYP) and with the standalone Jelly Comb Bluetooth Wireless Mouse (ASIN:B075HBDWCF).

 Touch support
 ****************